Raiders trade up for S Trevon Moehrig in 2nd round | WTOP

-The Las Vegas Raiders traded up in the second round to fill their second big need in the draft by taking TCU safety Trevon Moehrig with the 43rd pick.
+The pick of Moehrig got the Raiders off to a good start.
+He was projected by many to go in the first round and Mayock said he strongly considered trading up on Thursday to get him after taking tackle Alex Leatherwood with his first pick.

+But that didn’t happen and Moehrig slipped and the Raiders pounced on Friday, trading ahead of Dallas to take the player they hope will fill a big void at free safety.

-The Raiders sent pick No. 48 and a fourth-round pick to San Francisco to move up five spots in the NFL draft on Friday night to get the safety they needed.
+The Raiders sent pick No. 48 and a fourth-round pick to San Francisco to move up five spots.
 Las Vegas also got a seventh-round pick in return.

-Las Vegas continued to target defense in the third round, taking Buffalo edge rusher Malcolm Koonce with the 79th pick and Virginia Tech safety Divine Deablo with the 80th pick.

-The Raiders came into the draft with glaring needs at right tackle and free safety and filled them both with their first two picks by taking Alabama’s Alex Leatherwood in the first round and Moehrig in round two.
+“We felt great about that,” Mayock said.
+“He’s our No. 1-rated safety.
+We had him with a big grade on our board.
+We got a guy with a first-round grade at 43 in the second round.
+We’re pretty excited.”

+The Raiders plan to use Moehrig as the deep safety in coordinator Gus Bradley’s defense with 2019 first-rounder Johnathan Abram filling the safety role in the box.

-Moehrig said he talked to coach Jon Gruden and the staff early in the process and knew it was a strong possibility he would be picked by the Raiders.
+Moehrig said he talked to the Raiders early in the process and knew it was a strong possibility that would be his destination.

 “They just told me they needed a safety and they were planning to come get me,” he sad.
 “So yeah, I’m super excited.
 I’m pumped.”

-Moehrig is a versatile safety with strong ball skills and he gives new coordinator Gus Bradley the playmaker in the back of the defense that he needs.
+Moehrig is a versatile safety with strong ball skills and he gives Bradley the playmaker in the back of the defense that he needs.

 He had seven interceptions in his career and led all safeties with 12 pass breakups in 2019 and eight in 2020, according to Pro Football Focus.

-Moehrig was projected to go in the first round but fell possibly because of a back injury before the draft, according to NFL Network.
-Moehrig said he has been cleared and is completely healthy.
+Moehrig fell possibly because of a back injury before the draft, according to NFL Network.
+Moehrig said he has been cleared and is completely healthy and Mayock said the Raiders had no concerns.

-Moehrig will team with 2019 first-round strong safety Johnathan Abram, 2020 first-round cornerback Damon Arnette and 2019 second-round cornerback Trayvon Mullen in a young secondary.
+Moehrig will team with Abram, 2020 first-round cornerback Damon Arnette and 2019 second-round cornerback Trayvon Mullen in a young secondary.

 “Coming from TCU, I was the quarterback of the defense, so I feel like I’m really confident coming in and taking that leadership role, command of the defense, taking the reins and just leading,” Moehrig said.
 “I’m super comfortable with that, confident with it and I’m just excited to get started.”

-The Raiders are counting on big growth from the three returning young players and a big impact from Moehrig to improve a defense that has ranked last in the NFL in points allowed (28.4 per game) and second worst in yards per play allowed (6.05) since Gruden returned in 2018.
+The Raiders are counting on big growth from the three returning young players and a big impact from Moehrig to improve a struggling defense.

 Las Vegas also added pass rusher Yannick Ngakoue in free agency to help bolster a suspect pass rush.